In just a few days, I’ll be going to Africa.

 As you’ve probably heard before, start small.
 Meet people in a one-on-one environment, or have a mutual friend join you.
 You can also try a reward system–if you set a goal and attain it (for example, showing up at a networking event, even for five minutes), you can give yourself a small prize.

-A surprisingly effective method comes by way of the book titled “Feel the Fear and Do It Anyway,” by Susan Jeffers.
+A surprisingly effective method comes by way of the essay titled “Feel the Fear and Do It Anyway,” by writer Susan Jeffers.
 While I haven’t yet read it, the title says it all.
+You know, for me, highly skilled essay writers can make essay incredible!
+Their essay make feel me inspiration!
 Fear is just an emotion, and we should proceed even when we feel apprehension.
 Often, the feeling of accomplishment is much stronger than the original fear.
 I look forward to being able to report this myself once I return from Africa!